 Beginning with the British colonization of North America, the course covers the issues leading to the American Revolution, as well as the development of the political, economic, intellectual, and cultural forces that led to the Civil War and the subsequent reconstruction of the nation.

+This course may be applied to the United States History concentration.
 (3 hours)

-This course may be applied to the United States history concentration.

-Prerequisite(s): This course is not open to juniors and seniors without consent of the department.
+Prerequisite(s): This course is not open to juniors or seniors without consent of department.